Chitradurga: Chitradurga Fort

 Chitradurga Fort was built between the 10th and 18th centuries by the kings various dynasties during that period which are Rashtrakutas, Kalyana Chalukyas, Hoysalas, Vijayanagar and Nayakas of Chitradurga.
 After Hyder Ali illegally Captured the fort from the last ruler of Chitradurga Madakari Nayaka in the year 1779.
 It comprises a series of seven enclosure walls in Kannada.
 On the upper part of the fort Eighteen ancient temples can be found and in the lower part of the fort there is one huge temple.
 Among these temples the oldest and most interesting is the Hidambeshwara temple.
 The masjid was an addition during Hyder Ali's rule.
 The fort's many interconnecting tanks were used to harvest rainwater, and the fort was said to never suffer from a water shortage.
 This seemingly impregnable fort has 19 gateways, 38 posterior entrances, a palace, a mosque, granaries, oil pits, four secret entrances and water tanks.
 Murugha Mutt in Chitradurga, nearby to this place also has historical significance.

 Chandravalli

-Chandravalli caves is located amidst three hills namely Chitradurga, Cholagudda and Kirubanakallu.
-These caves are a never-ending maze of steep steps that lead into passageways, rooms and ante-rooms where kings from the Kadamba, Satavahana and Hoysala dynasties resided.
-And saints of the Ankali Math of Belgaum meditated in the temples.
-These caves are well ventilated but there is no light as its pitch dark inside the secret rooms that's why the kings used these rooms in case there was a threat of an intrusion.
+The Chandravalli cave complex is found between the three hills of Chitradurga, Cholagudda, and Kirubanakallu.
+The cave complex includes stone steps which lead to underground passageways, rooms, and ante-rooms dating from the Kadamba, Satavahana, and Hoysala era, as well as temples for the meditation of sages from the Ankali Math of Belgaum.
+Although the underground rooms are provided with ventilation, they have no natural lighting, making them suitable places of refuge during an impending attack on the region.